openclarity/vmclarity/ARCHITECTURE.md

 - **Orchestrator**: Orchestrates and manages the life cycle of VMClarity scan configs, scans and asset scans.
-Within the Orchestrator there is a pluggable "provider" which connects the orchstrator to the environment to be scanned and abstracts asset discovery, VM snapshotting as well as creation of the scanner VMs. (**Note** The only supported provider today is AWS, other hyperscalers are on the roadmap)
+Within the Orchestrator there is a pluggable "provider" which connects the orchestrator to the environment to be scanned and abstracts asset discovery, VM snapshotting as well as creation of the scanner VMs. (**Note** The only supported provider today is AWS, other hyperscalers are on the roadmap)